opendatamonitor/opendatasoft-harvester/README.md

 A harvester to allow CKAN directories to keep in sync with an Opendatasoft platform store.

-In order to use this tool, you need to have the CKAN harvester extension (https://github.com/okfn/ckanext-harvest) installed and loaded for your CKAN instance.
+In order to use this tool, you need to have the ODM CKAN harvester extension (https://github.com/opendatamonitor/ckanext-harvestodm) installed and loaded for your CKAN instance.
 Tested with CKAN v2.2 (http://docs.ckan.org/en/ckan-2.2/).

 General